cridemichel/polypp/README.md

 **poly_cmplx**: example of usage of cpoly.hpp to find the roots of complex polynomials in  multiple precision (using boost).

 **statanalysis**: it performs some statistical analyses inspired by the ones which can be found in Ref.
 [2].
-The syntax is the following (where '>' is the shell prompt string):
+The syntax is the following:

 ```bash
 statanalysis <trials> <output> <sample> <degree>